-Be mindful of your own unique triggers.
-Don’t put yourself in high risk situations, where folks are overindulging or you have to deal with difficult people.
-Above all don’t do that one thing: drink or use drugs to cope with stress.
 For others who don’t have a problem with addiction, but also don’t want to go overboard and have regrets, it can also be extremely helpful to have a plan.
-Decide ahead of time how you want to feel at the end of each day and make a comittment to that decision.
+Decide ahead of time how you want to feel at the end of each day and make a commitment to that decision.
 For example, you may wish to go as far as limiting yourself to one to two drinks or not drinking at all.

-Focus on knowing the difference between what you can and cannot control.
+Focus on maintaining your health and eating properly to manage your mood.
+Know the difference between what you can and cannot control.
 For example, how much time you spend socializing is something you can control; how much your brother has to drink is not.
 Concentrate on the former and work towards letting go of the latter.

 Stress and anxiety tend to be the most challenging emotions to deal with at Christmas.
 Minimize the impact of holiday stress by focusing on: